-- 1 Lay the electrical connection lines from the connection unit to the SR-unit. - 2 For GMP probe: Signal line from the purge air unit (connection on the purge air unit - \rightarrow Operating Instructions of the purge air unit) to the purge air fixture.
+- 1 Lay the electrical connection lines from the connection unit to the SR-unit. - 2 Signal line(s) from the purge air unit (connection to purge air unit → Operating Instructions of purge air unit) to the purge air fixture.

 3.5.4 Preparing the power supply